rsrivastav54/Weather-App-USA/README.md

 1. Clone the repository
 2. cd into the directory
 3. Install requirements using 'pip install -r requirements.txt'
-4. Run the app using 'python weatherApp.py [Capital/Small Alphabet of State]', ex. 'python weatherApp M'
+4. Run the app using 'python weatherApp.py [Capital/Small Alphabet of State]', ex. 'python weatherApp.py M'
 5. Script returns average temperature over the last 5 days for capital cities of all matching States according to user input

 ## Using Docker: